What are the needs?

 The Horn of Africa is home to some 1.7 million refugees, predominantly in Ethiopia and Kenya.
 A majority of the refugees are from Somalia and South Sudan.
 They are often women and children – including unaccompanied minors – who are particularly vulnerable.
 Most refugees are in need of immediate life-saving assistance and rely almost entirely on humanitarian aid.
 Around two million people have also been internally displaced in the region, with Somalia, Kenya and Ethiopia being the most affected.

 How are we helping?

-The European Commission's Humanitarian Aid and Civil Protection department (ECHO) current strategy is based on four pillars: life-saving humanitarian response (food assistance, nutrition, health, water, sanitation and hygiene, shelter, protection and non-food items); enhancing emergency preparedness mechanisms to reinforce the capacity of those affected to quickly and appropriately react to changing situations (i.e. sudden onset of natural disasters); supporting recovery; and increasing the resilience of populations and refugees while addressing their protracted and acute needs.
+The work of the European Commission's Humanitarian Aid and Civil Protection department (ECHO) focuses on four pillars: life-saving humanitarian response (food assistance, nutrition, health, water, sanitation and hygiene, shelter, protection and non-food items); enhancing emergency preparedness mechanisms to reinforce the capacity of those affected to quickly and appropriately react to changing situations, like the sudden onset of natural disasters; supporting recovery; and increasing the resilience of populations and refugees while addressing their protracted and acute needs.

 The EU (European Commission and Member States) is one of the world's largest humanitarian donors to the Horn of Africa providing over €1 billion since 2011.